 Saf-T-Swim Child Centered Learning Swim Lessons

-The 1st and most crucial thing we teach is our pop-in method which focuses immediately on an infant or toddler learning how to, if they fell in, to hold their breath, turn and kick facedown back to and reach for the wall.
+The 1st and most crucial thing we teach is our pop-in method.
+Which focuses immediately on an infant or toddler learning how to, if they fell in, to hold their breath.
+Then turn and kick face down back to and reach for the wall.

-Yes, also we will definitely work on introducing your baby to getting his/her ears wet and to float on their back as soon as possible, but at his/her own pace, with the eventual goal of having them learn to turn onto their back and float on their own so they can save themselves or buy valuable seconds or minutes until help arrives!
-The END results and benefits will be the same as the Infant Survival techniques, however just in a gentler less aggressive approach.
+Saf-T-Swim will work on introducing your baby to getting his/her ears wet, and to float on his/her back as soon as possible.
+Swimming teachers strive to teach children at their own pace, with the goal of them turning onto their backs and floating on their own.
+All of this is to either save them in an emergency situation.
+Also to buy valuable seconds or minutes until help arrives, should an incident occur.

 For more tips on water safety or reducing the risk of childhood drowning.
 Please visit our drowning prevention program End Drowning Now at www.enddrowningnow.org and follow us on Facebook.